 Have you ever wanted to make a three-tiered ruffled slipcover for a bench that looks high end?
 I have just the tutorial for you today!
+And at the end I have a fabulous suggestion for a great shortcut to making all these ruffles!

 You may remember that I shared two other versions of this slipcover for a storage bench.
 Either version would work, depending on the look you are going for.
 Of course, I prefer this third and final version!